alvarogarcia7/kata-formulation-pool-balls/README.md

 YYBBRRBBYYYBBYY
 ```

-15 balls coded as a String
+15 balls coded as a String, indicating the order.

 Expected output format: